Have you ever been curious about the types of hawks in Florida?

 10. Zone-tailed Hawk

 The Zone-tailed Hawk is a large, powerful bird of prey found in the warmer regions of Florida.
-It has an overall dark brown plumage with a distinct black-and-white pattern on its tail.
-This distinctive tail pattern sets this species apart from other hawks, giving it its name.
+It has an overall dark brown plumage with a distinct black-and-white pattern on its tail, which sets this species apart from other hawks and gives it its name.Â

 The underside of the wings is barred, and the back is gray-brown with a few spots or bars.
 These hawks usually have a wingspan between 39 and 42 inches and soar high above open areas, hunting for small mammals and birds.

-Zone-tailed types of hawks in Florida are mainly found in open woodlands, coastal regions, and scrub habitats in Florida.
+Zone-tailed hawks are mainly found in open woodlands, coastal regions, and scrub habitats in Florida.
 During the breeding season, they typically nest in tall trees near open fields or power lines.
-This species hunts during the day, searching for its prey, including small birds, mammals, and reptiles.
+This species hunts during the day, searching for its prey, including small birds, mammals, and reptiles.Â

 11. Great Black Hawk

-The Great Black Hawk is an interesting type of hawk that you can spot in Florida.
+The Great Black Hawk is an interesting hawk that can be spotted in Florida.
 It is a very large species with a wingspan of up to 55 inches.
-They are found mainly in the southern part of the state and typically inhabit areas of lowland tropical forest.
+They are found mainly in the southern part of the state and typically inhabit areas of lowland tropical forest.Â

-These large types of hawks in Florida are most active during the day and can be seen soaring high above the trees searching for food.
+These large hawks in Florida are most active during the day and can be seen soaring high above the trees searching for food.
 The Great Black Hawk typically feeds on small mammals, reptiles, amphibians, and fish.
-They have also been known to eat carrion, insects, fruits, and seeds.
-When it comes to appearance, the Great Black Hawk can easily be distinguished by its black plumage and bright yellow legs.
+It has also been known to eat carrion, insects, fruits, and seeds.
+When it comes to appearance, the Great Black Hawk can easily be distinguished by its black plumage and bright yellow legs.Â

 In addition to their plumage, these types of hawks in Florida have a reddish-brown tail and a white line of feathers that runs down their back.
 When in flight, these birds make a distinctive “woo-woo” call that can be heard from far away.
 While they are usually solitary creatures, they can be seen in groups around roosting sites.
 The Great Black Hawk is an important part of the Florida ecosystem and provides valuable pest control services by keeping populations of small animals in check.

-12. Rough-legged Hawks
+12. Rough-legged Hawk

 Rough-legged Hawks, also known as Rough-legged Buzzards, are a type of hawk found in Florida.
 They have large wings and long, pointed tails that help them soar through the sky.